 1. I have a strong sense of pride in what we stand for as a company.

-Why it’s important: Let’s start with broad strokes.
-The motivating power of working toward a mission you believe in can’t be overstated.
+Why it’s important: The motivating power of working toward a mission you believe in can’t be overstated.
 In fact, consulting firm Korn Ferry found that just 3% of global respondents cited pay as their principal personal driver in their career.
 By contrast, 73% cited that their key motivation was doing work that had purpose and meaning.

-If you see a fair number of disagree or strongly disagree responses, your organization could stand to benefit from more clearly communicating your mission, and helping your employees understand their connection to it.
+If you see a fair number of disagree or strongly disagree responses, consider.
+Your organization could benefit from clearly communicating your mission and your employees’ connection to it.
 Work with leadership and your communications team to help connect these dots.

 2. I have a positive, trusted relationship with my manager.

-Why it’s important: Employees who feel comfortable with their managers often feel more empowered to take risks and report higher overall satisfaction.
-On the flip side, employees who have strained relationships with their managers are likely to have a much harder time at work and may be looking for the door.
+Why it’s important: Employees who feel comfortable with their managers feel more empowered to take risks.
+Also, they report higher overall satisfaction.
+On the flip side, employees who have strained relationships with their managers have a harder time at work, and they may be looking for the door.
 As common knowledge has it, people don’t leave companies — they leave bosses.

 What it reveals: Seeing mixed responses to this statement?
-Try administering a pulse survey to smaller, targeted groups to identify teams whose managers may benefit from additional training or support to succeed in their roles.
-By helping foster positive employee-manager relationships, you’re helping set your company up for success.
+Try administering a pulse survey to smaller, targeted groups to identify which managers may benefit from additional training.
+By fostering positive employee-manager relationships, you’re setting your company up for success.

 3. I have strong, positive relationships with many people on the team.

 What it reveals: Positive responses to this statement indicate that you’re in a great place.
-If you see mixed responses, try focusing on team-building events or company-wide activities to foster camaraderie and build morale.
+If you see mixed responses, focus on team-building events to foster camaraderie and build morale.

 4. I feel good about the feedback and/or appreciation I receive for the work I do.